JinboWen00/GDA-for-Wi-Fi-Gesture-Recognization/README.md

 - 🤖 GenAI models: Transformer-based diffusion model
 - 🗄️ DNN models: ResNet

+## 👣 Procedure
+Step 1: Run Generate_test to convert the CSI data from the dat type to the mat type.

+Step 2: Take the converted CSI data as cond and use the transformer-based diffusion model to synthesize new data.

 ## 🤝 Plan
 We will update the code in the future.